-Before banks merge, they need approval from federal regulators, including the Federal Reserve ("Fed"), the Federal Deposit Insurance Corporation (FDIC), or the Office of the Comptroller of the Currency (OCC), but the review process for bank mergers is fundamentally broken.
+Before banks merge, they need approval from federal regulators, including the Federal Reserve ("Fed"), the Federal Deposit Insurance Corporation (FDIC), or the Office of the Comptroller of the Currency (OCC).
+The review process for bank mergers, however, is fundamentally broken.
 Voluntary bank mergers have driven a rapid decline in the number of banks from over 12,000 in 1990 to less than 5,000 today.
-Studies show that bank mergers can result in higher costs to consumers and decreased access to financial products.
-And when two large banks merge, it has even greater risks for the economy, potentially creating a bank that's too big to manage effectively or creating a new "Too Big to Fail" bank that could threaten our financial stability.
+Studies show that bank mergers can result in higher costs to consumers and decreased access to financial products, particularly in low- and moderate-income communities.
+And when two large banks merge, it poses even greater risks for the economy, potentially creating a bank that's too big to manage effectively or ones that's "Too Big to Fail," threatening the stability of our financial system.

 When regulators consider a merger, they are supposed to evaluate a number of factors, including: (1) whether the merger will create local monopolies for banking services; (2) whether the merged bank will be well managed; (3) whether the new bank creates risk to the financial system; and (4) the merger's effects on the public, including consumers.
-In practice, financial agencies almost exclusively focus their analyses on the impact of the merger on competitiveness and often pre-review the merger in secret with banks before they announce it publicly.
+In practice, however, financial agencies almost exclusively focus their analyses on narrow measures of competitiveness that fail to account for the broader impacts of the merger and often pre-review the merger in secret with banks before they announce it publicly.
 As a result, the merger review practice lacks analytical rigor, and regulators serve as rubber stamps.
 Of the 3,819 bank merger applications the Fed received between 2006 and 2017, it did not decline a single one.

-On Friday, December 6th, the merger of BB&T and SunTrust is expected to close after being approved by the Fed and the FDIC in mid-November.
-The merger will form the sixth largest bank in the United States and the first new Too Big to Fail Bank since the financial crisis.
+Less than two years ago, regulators approved the merger of BB&T and SunTrust, creating the sixthlargest bank in the United States and the first new Too Big to Fail Bank since the financial crisis.

 It's time to stop rubberstamping bank mergers at the expense of consumers, communities, workers and the financial system.
-The Bank Merger Review Modernization Act would strengthen the statutory framework under which mergers are evaluated by:
+The Bank Merger Review Modernization Act would strengthen the statutory framework under which bank and savings and loan holding company mergers are evaluated by: